AnthonyBongers/CppFloatsInDepth/README.md

 Mantissa
 ```

 It is typically stored in what is called 'normalized form', meaning the decimal place is put immediately after the first non-zero number.
 However, since the mantissa is in binary, the first non-zero number will always be a 1, so we can implicitly have it there without it taking any space.
-This technically gives us 24 bits of precision instead of 23 bits!
+This technically gives us 24 bits of precision while only using 23 bits!

 ## Working With Binary Fractions in the Mantissa